anushiya-thevapalan/kubernetes-performance/springboot-app/README.md

-The jar file in this directory is built using the Spring-boot application from the link below https://github.com/anushiya-thevapalan/springboot-test/
+The jar file in this directory is built using the Spring-boot application from the link below

+https://github.com/anushiya-thevapalan/springboot-test/

-If you wish to make modifications and rebuild the application
+If you wish to make modifications and/or rebuild the application

 1. Clone the repository